 The Wanting–Liking Map: A Two-Week Practice

 I ask clients to track two columns each day for two weeks.
 Column one: top three things I want.
 Column two: how much I actually like the outcomes I achieved yesterday.
 Most people discover clear classes of desires: some consistently produce high liking (finishing a complex task, quality time with a partner, physical movement), while others reliably disappoint (doom-scrolling, impulse purchases, vanity metrics).
 Once you see the pattern, you can invest energy where wanting and liking converge and prune the rest.
-That is how you shrink the Dopamine Paradox’s grip day by day.
+Day by day, this structural awareness narrows the wanting-liking gap.

 Performance Without the Crash: Executive Function and Energy

 When wanting dominates, procrastination and sprinting replace rhythm and stewardship.
 I rebuild executive function by sequencing tasks to match cognitive energy: deep work when attention peaks, admin when it dips, restoration before depletion.
 I help clients internalize a simple rule: protect the asset.
-If you burn the system to earn the reward, you will magnify the Dopamine Paradox—your brain will insist on chasing again because arrival never feels safe or satisfying.
+If you burn the system to earn the reward, you will widen the wanting-liking split — this is what happens when dopamine reserves run dry — your brain will insist on chasing again because arrival never feels safe or satisfying.

 Relationships Through the Lens of Reward

-In relationships, the dopamine paradox manifests as a tendency towards novelty-seeking over nurturance.
+In relationships, this reward mismatch manifests as a tendency toward novelty-seeking over nurturance — the same neural drive that explains why we want what we can’t have.
 Many partners chase the spark and undervalue the steady warmth of a secure connection.
-I teach couples to convert small moments into reliable rewards: daily acknowledgments, micro-celebrations, and intentional reunions at the end of the workday.
+This wanting-without-liking dynamic explains how the wanting-liking gap fuels infidelity — I teach couples to convert small moments into reliable rewards: daily acknowledgments, micro-celebrations, and intentional reunions at the end of the workday.
 When ambition is cultivated at home, it becomes less frantic and more focused outside the house.

 Creativity, Curiosity, and the Productive Use of Craving

 I never demonize wanting.
 Curiosity and exploration rely on it.
 The key is to channel cravings toward domains that tolerate uncertainty and reward persistence, such as creative work, learning, and entrepreneurship.
 I advise clients to separate discovery sprints (open-ended, high novelty) from delivery sprints (structured, outcome-focused).
-This rhythm respects the Dopamine Paradox: use uncertainty to generate energy; use structure to harvest satisfaction.
+This rhythm respects the brain’s reward architecture: use uncertainty to generate energy; use structure to harvest satisfaction.

 Stress, Burnout, and the Biology of “Never Enough”